-Overarching Need # 3
+Overarching Need #3

 Overarching Need School Climate

 How severe is the need?
 High

-Is the need trending better or worse over time?
-Unknown
+Is the need trending better or Unknown

+worse over time?

-Can Root Causes be Identified?
-Yes
+Can Root Causes be Yes

+Identified?

 Priority Order 3

-Additional Considerations Garrett had a total of 79 incidents last year.
+Additional Considerations Garrett had a total of 58 incidents last year.
 We want to bring down the number of incidents by 5% each semester.
 Attendance is another concern.
-Our attendance rate is 90%.
-We want to increase it by 30% or more this school year.
+Our attendance rate is 77.78% we want to increase this upward to 80%.